eipiguy/roleplay/plot/Avador's Travelling Emporium/0_2-reflection.md

 # Reflection

-## Setting, Theme, and Tone

 ## Geography

 The campaign is centered on a pocket universe, or bubble dimension.
 Whatever you want to call it to fit your game system.
-In this universe is a large island that drops off into literal space after a mile or so away from the island at sea (or undernearth).
+In this universe is a large island that drops off into literal space after a mile or so away from the island at sea (or under earth).
 It is a sphere centered around the volcano of the island, which was what was summoned.

+## Theme

 Everything is light or frequency themed.
 Vibrations, sound, light, change.
-This is the general theme.
-Thing of fiberoptics and lenses.
-Lots of lighthouses.
+This is the general theme, but it opens up the possibility of flavors of magic based on colors and music, and even chi or body rhythms.

+This has led mainly to lots of lighthouses.
 Old architecture to represent solid integration of the systems.
-It's not a fleeting thing, it's been around as long as the architecture.
+The magic is not a fleeting thing, it's been around as long as the architecture.

+## Tone

+The tone should be whimsically offbeat, but jarring at times, either from it's lack of restraint, or it's stunning and unusual parallels to our own reality.

 # Profiling